 Circumstances change.
 Perhaps your ex is remarried, your income has dramatically changed, or you feel your child is old enough to spend more time at your home.
 When these situations arise, modifying child support and alimony can become necessary.

 Simply put, a modification is a change to the divorce ruling.
-Some orders are necessarily more difficult to change than others.
-Parenting time (child custody agreements) or maintenance (alimony) payments are amendable, but with the request to modify comes the burden of proof.
-That means it’s on you to justify to the court why you’re asking for a change to the previous arrangement.
+Some orders are more difficult to change than others.
+Modifying custody and alimony are possible.
+That request to modify, though, comes with a burden of proof.
+That means it’s on you to justify to the court why it should approve your request to modify the previous arrangement.